reyhanasta/reyhanasta/README.md

 * 👯 I’m open to collaborating on **Health tech utilities]**.
 * 💬 Ask me about **IT Support, Network Management, System Administration, Web Development (Vue, React, Node.js), PHP/Laravel, or general tech problem-solving**.
 * 📫 How to reach me: Drop me an email at `astareyhan@gmail.com` or connect on [LinkedIn](https://www.linkedin.com/in/reyhanasta).
+* ⚡ Fun fact: My world shifts from solving real-world IT problems in healthcare to navigating virtual challenges in games, all while under the watchful (and sometimes sleepy) eyes of my two cats.

 ---